glitcho-o/CTF-Writeups/SUDO FUZZERS/Forensics/OkayHogyaaa.md

 ## Conclusion

-You have successfully completed the challenge by decoding the ICMP data, analyzing the Google Drive contents, extracting the Kali VM, and using the correct key to unlock the folder.
+We have successfully completed the challenge by decoding the ICMP data, analyzing the Google Drive contents, extracting the Kali VM, and using the correct key to unlock the folder.
 The final flag is now obtained.